Pi4J/pi4j.github.io/content/blog/2025/20250507-start-program-with-desktop-icon.md

 java -jar /full/path/to/oscilloscope.jar
 ```

-With this approach ensures all necessary environment variables are properly set regardless of how the application is launched.
+This approach ensures all necessary environment variables are properly set regardless of how the application is launched.